jtex-13/terraform-beginner-bootcamp-2023/README.md

 ## Terraform Apply ##

 - To excecute the plan and pass the changeset to be execute by terraform.
-Apply should prompt yes or no, but it can be set to auto flag e.g. `terraform apply --auto-approve`
+Apply should prompt yes or no, but it can be set to auto flag e.g. `terraform apply -auto-approve`

   `terraform apply`

+## Terraform Destory ##

+- This will destroy resources.

+  `terraform destroy`

+**NOTE:** Be mindful of this command and always review the summary of action before you confirm "Y".

 ## Terraform Lock Files ##

-The `.terraform.lock.hcl` contains the locked versioning for providers or modules that should be used with this project.
+- The `.terraform.lock.hcl` contains the locked versioning for providers or modules that should be used with this project.

-The terraform lock file should be committed to your Version Control System (VCS) e.g. Github
+- The terraform lock file should be committed to your Version Control System (VCS) e.g. Github

 ## Terraform State Files ##

-The `.terraform.tfstate` contain information about the current state of your infrastructure.
+- The `.terraform.tfstate` contain information about the current state of your infrastructure.

-This file **SHOULD NOT BE COMMITTED** to your VCS.
+- This file **SHOULD NOT BE COMMITTED** to your VCS.

-The file can contain sensentive data.
+- The file can contain sensentive data.

-If you lose this file, you lose the state of your infrastructure.
+- If you lose this file, you lose the state of your infrastructure.

-## Terraform Lock File ##

-A `.terraform.lock.hcl` is the previous state file state.
+- A `.terraform.lock.hcl` is the previous state file state.

 ## Terraform Directory ##

-The `.terraform` directory contains binaries of terraform providers.
+- The `.terraform` directory contains binaries of terraform providers.

+## S3 Bucket ##

+- To avoid any further error or issue during the creation of S3 bucket mainly on the naming, always refer the [bucketnamingrules](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html).